chriserickson/dev-thoughts/hook-antipatterns.md

 How does this compare to the first example?

-The biggest difference is that it doesn't encapsulate the logic into hooks anymore - instead they are pure functions.
-This documents their dependencies and makes them easier to test at the expense of more work at the callsite.
+The biggest difference is that it doesn't encapsulate the logic into hooks anymore - instead it is in pure functions.
+Functions make their dependencies explicit and are easier to test at the expense of more work at the callsite.
 However, I would argue this also makes them more reusable.
 For instance, this new version of `calculateNotionalBalance` could be reused to calculate the balance for a subset of accounts, or we could calculate the notional balance in multiple different currencies.
 This was not possible before.

 This also eliminates the waterfall concern because the data requirements of the function are exposed as arguments.